 Humans live in the middle world

 The beings in the heavenly spheres are not creator divinities.
 They, simply, are purified souls, an end product of humanity.
-They may be worshiped if desired.
-The point of the worship being that the adept focuses on the good qualities of those souls, and by doing so they may bring forth those virtues into their own lives.
+Those heavenly beings may be worshiped if desired.
+The point of the worship being that the adept focuses on the good qualities of those souls.
+And by doing so, they may bring forth those virtues into their own lives.

-Jainism started in India, it has no known founder, and was already around 2,700 years ago.
-Today it has 4 million adepts, most of whom live in India.
+Jainism started in India.
+It has no known founder and was already around 2,700 years ago.
+Today, it has 4 million adepts, most of whom live in India.

 Confucius (551-479 BC) believed some men were better than others.
 But all men, he thought, were born equal, and it was through self-discipline that some became morally superior.